+The Murakami House showcases the experience of Japanese Canadians in Steveston through the eyes of the Murakami family.
 Asayo and Otokichi Murakami moved their family into the Murakami House in 1929 and lived there with their 10 children until they were removed during the Japanese Internment in 1942.

-The exhibits explore family life, and showcase the boatbuilding talents of Otokichi Murakami.
+The Seine Net Loft highlights the innovation and human ingenuity of the fishing and boat building industries of Steveston from the early 1800s up to today.
 Explore fascinating stories of our changing waterfront and the individuals from many cultures who worked together to achieve prosperity during times of plenty and times of economic, political and social turmoil.